Henryvw/eruditus/README.md

 # Eruditus

-Eruditus is a self-learning structure for a small group of people based on the German word "Bildung" or development.
+Eruditus is a self-learning structure for a small group of people based on the German word "Bildung" or "human self-development."

 The Eruditus structure is built on four principles: